bcko/Ud-FS-LinuxServerConfig-LightSail/Project_Specification.md

 ---------|----------------------
 Is a README file included in the GitHub repo containing all specified information? | A README file is included in the GitHub repo containing the following information: IP address, URL, summary of software installed, summary of configurations made, and a list of third-party resources used to complete this project.

+## Suggestions to Make Your Project Stand Out!
+* Serve more than one application on your server.